-One industry projected to be one of the professions needed in the ‘second machine age’ of automation and advanced robotics technology is mechanical engineering.
+One occupation projected to be one of the professions needed in the ‘second machine age’ of automation and advanced robotics technology is mechanical engineering.

-As a group, employment of mechanical engineers are projected by the BLS to grow about a fast as the average for all engineering and nearly as fast as the average for all occupations.
-However, according to the BLS’s Occupational Outlook Handbook, job prospects may be best for those who have knowledge of the most recent advances in technology and those with training in the latest software tools and experience with three-dimensional printing.
-As a result, the employment of mechanical engineers is projected to increase more than three times faster (by 19 percent) in engineering services because of the increased emphasis on automation and software.
+As a group, employment of mechanical engineers are projected by the BLS to grow about as fast as the average for all engineering and as fast as the average for all occupations.
+However, according to the BLS’s Occupational Outlook Handbook, job prospects may be best for those who have knowledge of the most recent advances in technology and those with training in the latest software tools (such as computational design and simulation) and experience with three-dimensional printing.
+As a result, the employment of mechanical engineers is projected to experience faster growth in engineering services because of the increased emphasis on automation and software.

 Mechanical engineering requires a bachelor’s degree and internships are highly recommended for preparing students to work in the industry.

-Biochemistry and biophysics is a small occupation, with only about 31,500 biochemists and biophysicists working in the U.S. workforce in 2016.
-According to the Biophysical Society and university departments such as the Department of Biochemistry and Biophysics at Oregon State University, biochemistry and biophysics are areas of study focused on the chemistry and physics of life processes that integrates chemistry, physics, engineering, mathematics, genetics, pharmacology, materials sciences, and computer science.
+Biochemistry and biophysics are relatively small sectors, with only about 30,400 biochemists and biophysicists working in the U.S. workforce in 2018.
+According to the Biophysical Society and the Department of Biochemistry and Biophysics at Oregon State University, biochemistry and biophysics are areas of study focused on the chemistry and physics of life processes that integrates chemistry, physics, engineering, mathematics, genetics, pharmacology, materials sciences, and computer science.

 Aging populations will likely drive demand for biochemists and biophysicists involved in biomedical research.
-They will be needed to conduct genetic research and to develop new medicines and treatments to fight genetic disorders and cancer.
-Also, biotechnology research and development in areas outside of health and medicine are expected to provide employment growth for biochemists and biophysicists, according to the BLS.
-They will be needed to advance our capabilities in clean energy, efficient food production, and environmental protection.
-In agriculture, biochemists and biophysicists are needed to develop ways to genetically engineer crops that are resistant to drought, disease, and insects.
-They also are used to help develop plant-based renewables known as biofuels such as ethanol, methanol, biodiesel, and bio-butanol.
+They will be needed to conduct genetic research and to develop new medicines and treatments to fight genetic disorders and cancers.
+Also, research and development in biotechnology outside of health and medicine are expected to provide employment growth for biochemists and biophysicists, according to the BLS.
+They will be needed to advance our capabilities in creating clean energy, producing food efficiently, and preventing environmental damage.
+In agriculture, biochemists and biophysicists are needed to develop ways to genetically engineer crops that are resistant to such things as drought, disease, and insects, and they are also needed to help develop plant-based biofuels, such as ethanol, methanol, biodiesel, and bio-butanol.

-The annual median wage for biochemists and biophysicists was $93,280 in May 2018, which is higher than for engineers in general, and significantly higher than for all occupations in general of $38,640.
-Biochemists and biophysicists are related to several other science and engineering occupations, including agricultural and food scientists, physicists, medical scientists, and biomedical engineers.
+The annual median wage for biochemists and biophysicists was $94,490 in May 2019, which is about the same as for all engineers in general ($94,500) and significantly higher than for all occupations in general ($39,810).
+Biochemists and biophysicists working in wholesale trade earn $120,240.

-According to the Bureau of Labor Statistics (BLS), there are approximately 21,300 biomedical engineers in the U.S. workforce.
-Workers in this small engineering occupation, however, are unique among engineering occupations in that they incorporate the biological sciences with engineering principles when designing and creating equipment, computer systems, software, and medical devices used in health care (source).
-These engineers can work on projects that involve many professional fields.
-Biomedical engineers work in in hospitals, universities, research facilities, and in industry.
+According to the Bureau of Labor Statistics (BLS), there are approximately 19,800 biomedical engineers in the U.S. workforce.
+Workers in this small engineering occupation, however, are unique among engineers in that they incorporate the biological sciences with engineering principles when designing and creating equipment, computer systems, software, and medical devices used in health care (source).
+These engineers can work on projects spanning many professional fields, and biomedical engineers can be seen working in hospitals, universities, research facilities, and in other industries.
 They work with life scientists, chemists, and medical scientists when conducting research involving the biological systems of both humans and animals.
-They design biomedical equipment and devices such as artificial organs, replacements for body parts including hip and knee joints, and machines used for diagnosing medical conditions.
-Biomedical engineers are also involved in developing and testing the materials needed to make artificial body parts.
+They also help design biomedical equipment and devices such as artificial organs, joint replacements, and machines used for diagnosing medical conditions.
 According to the BLS, biomedical engineers frequently work in research and development or quality assurance.

-The number of jobs for biomedical engineers is projected by BLS to grow slightly slower (7%) than the average for all engineering occupations in general (8%) but faster than some engineering occupations such as electronics engineers (4%) and nuclear engineers (4%).
-However, since biomedical engineering is a small occupation, growth in employment is projected to result in fewer than 2,000 new jobs over the 2016-2026 period.
-The largest employers of biomedical engineers are medical equipment and supplies manufacturing firms; organizations involved in research and development in the physical, engineering, and life sciences; navigational, measuring, electro-medical, and control systems manufacturers; colleges, universities, and professional schools; and healthcare and social assistance organizations.
+The number of jobs for biomedical engineers is projected by the BLS to grow slightly slower (4%) than the average for all engineering occupations in general (5%) but faster than some other engineering occupations such as electrical and electronics engineers (2%) and nuclear engineers (-1%).
+However, since biomedical engineering is a small occupation, 4% growth in employment is projected to result in fewer than 700 new jobs over the 2018-2028 period.
+The largest employers of biomedical engineers are medical equipment and supplies manufacturing firms; organizations involved in research and development in the physical, engineering, and life sciences; navigational, measuring, electro-medical, and control systems manufacturers; and healthcare and social assistance organizations.
 With these firms, biomedical engineers can specialize in areas such as bioinstrumentation, biomaterials, biomechanics, and systems physiology.

-BLS indicates that the field of biomedical engineering will likely see employment growth “because of increasing possibilities brought [on] by new technologies and increasing applications to medical equipment and devices.
+The BLS indicates that the field of biomedical engineering will likely see employment growth “because of increasing possibilities brought by new technologies and increasing applications to medical equipment and devices.
 Smartphone technology and three-dimensional printing are examples of technology being applied to biomedical advances” (source).
-Also of interest is the likely increase of biomedical solutions to health problems as population longevity grows and the resulting demand for biomedical devices and procedures grow as well.
+Also noteworthy is the likely increase of biomedical solutions to health problems in response to an aging population and the resulting demand for biomedical devices and procedures.

-According to the BLS, the annual median wage for biomedical engineers was $88,550 in May 2018, which is lower than for all engineering occupations on average ($93,080) but significantly higher than for all occupations in general ($38,640).
-The median annual wages for biomedical engineers in the top industries where they worked are navigational, measuring, electro-medical, and control instruments manufacturing ($101,960) and research & development in the physical, engineering, and life sciences ($110,150).
+According to the BLS, the annual median wage for biomedical engineers was $91,410 in May 2019, which is lower than for all engineering occupations on average ($94,500) but significantly higher than for all occupations in general ($39,810).
+The median annual wages are higher for biomedical engineers working in navigational, measuring, electro-medical, and control instruments manufacturing ($105,730) and research & development in the physical, engineering, and life sciences ($92,230).
 Internships and educational research participation programs can provide students with training and experience in biomedical engineering design.
 Examples of such programs can be found at www.zintellect.com.